hackandcode-at/hackandcode-at/README.md

-### Hi there 👋
+### Hello there 👋

-I'm Developer, Server Admin, Hacker or just the crazy Linux dude
+I'm a Developer, Server Admin, Hacker or just the crazy Linux dude.

 If you are interessted in coding tutorials, feel free to watch one of my crash courses on [YouTube](https://www.youtube.com/channel/UC7bRlNSCSDqgOwyt5ZxnPfA)